Village Fair Essay & Paragraph

-A fair is an occasional event.
-A fair is usually held in an open space where people can easily come from all directions.
-People from far and wide come to the fair, most of them young children.
+A village fair is an occasional event.
+It is usually held in an open space where people can easily come from all directions.
+People from far and wide come to the fair, most of them are young children.
 They buy kinds of toys and beautiful things.
 Usually, it is held on occasions like Bengali New Year Day, the 21st of February, Eid Day, and on the birth or death day of a holy saint.
 A village fair is a gay affair.
 I have been to such fair several times in my life.
 It was held in the circuit house Maidan, Mymensingh town.
 On the occasion of 1st Baishakh, I visited the fair.
 I went there with two of my friends.
 There were different types of stalls in separate rows such as bookstalls, stalls for dolls and toys, electronic goods, handmade goods, sweetmeats, junk food, and other things.
 All stalls were almost crowded.
 We toured the fair for a long time and enjoyed it very much.
 I bought some toys for my younger sister.
-Having eaten some sweets and junk foods we came back home.
+Having eaten some sweets and junk food we came back home.
 In fact, it was very much enjoyable for us.
 The memory of traveling to the fair is one of my happy memories.

 About the Author